Taylor Gray (racing driver): Early career

-2020
+ARCA Series

+2020: DGR-Crosley

-On December 18, 2019, it was announced that Gray would drive all races in the ARCA Menards Series East (formerly the K&N Pro Series East) in 2020 with DGR in their No. 17 Ford (the team switched manufacturers from Toyota) once turning 15 on March 25 of that year.
-In addition, he will run the nine races of the 10-race ARCA Menards Series Sioux Chief Showdown that he will be able to compete in after he becomes eligible to race in the series.
+On December 18, 2019, it was announced that Gray would drive all races in the ARCA Menards Series East (formerly the K&N Pro Series East) in 2020 with DGR in their No. 17 Ford (the team switched manufacturers from Toyota) once turning fifteen on March 25 of that year.
+In addition, he will run the nine races of the ten-race ARCA Menards Series Sioux Chief Showdown that he will be able to compete in after he becomes eligible to race in the series.
 His older brother subbed for him at the season-opener at New Smyrna, and Bubba Pollard was announced to fill in at the following race at Five Flags.
-However, the Five Flags race along with all others through May were postponed due to the coronavirus outbreak, which means Gray would be 15 when the rescheduled race is run and eligible to compete in it after all.
+However, the Five Flags race along with all others through May was postponed due to the coronavirus outbreak, which means Gray would be fifteen when the rescheduled race is run and eligible to compete in it after all.
 DGR has yet to announce who will drive the No. 17 car at that one race as a result of this, but since Gray is running full-time for the championship, they presumably would move Pollard to a second car for the team, which has been announced to be fielded in select races sometime in the season for Tanner Gray.

 Gray also returned to the CARS Series part-time in 2020, winning their season-opener at Southern National Motorsports Park.

-2021
+2021–2022: David Gilliland Racing

 On January 15, 2021, Gray was penalized for recording a video on his cell phone while on the track for an official ARCA test session at Daytona, a violation of the series rulebook's Section 20C – 6.7 (restriction of onboard devices, including cell phones). occurred during an official ARCA Menards Series test session at Daytona International Speedway.
 Gray was placed on probation for the rest of the season and fined $1,000.

 Gray returned for another full-time season in the East Series in the No. 17 for the renamed David Gilliland Racing.
 He finished third in the season-opening race at New Smyrna Speedway in a photo finish with race winner Max Gutiérrez and second-place finisher Sammy Smith.
-On April 8, Gray suffered a fractured L4 vertebra, left foot, and ankle in a single-car accident in Statesville, North Carolina, forcing him to miss his NASCAR Camping World Truck Series debut at Richmond Raceway.
-He made his Truck debut at Watkins Glen International.

-He was cleared to return on July 6, allowing him to run the weekend's ARCA race at Elko Speedway.
+After being involved in a single-car accident in Statesville, North Carolina, on April 8, he was officially cleared to return on July 6, allowing him to run the weekend's ARCA race at Elko Speedway.

 After ARCA West Rookie Jake Drew was penalized in the Portland 112 along with Eric Nascimento, Gray won his second ARCA West race.
 He later won at the Star Nursery 150.

-Two High School Students, Samuel Thomas and Dresden Whitney made a documentary about Gray titled "Legacy".